Noom or MyFitnessPal: paid coaching vs free tracking?

 Strengths

-Unique psychological approach (Cognitive Behavioral Therapy).
+Unique psychological approach (cognitive behavioral therapy).
 Human coaching included.
 Quality educational content.
 Results proven by clinical studies.
 Motivating interface.

 Weaknesses